BMaurelB/PharmaNODE/README.md

-# Improved Tacrolimus AUC Prediction UsingNeural Ordinary Differential Equations
+# Latent ODEs for Robust and Flexible Tacrolimus AUC Prediction from Sparse Data

 Code for the paper:
 > Benjamin Maurel, .
-"Improved Tacrolimus AUC Prediction UsingNeural Ordinary Differential Equations" (2025) [[arxiv]]
+"Latent ODEs for Robust and Flexible Tacrolimus AUC Prediction from Sparse Data" (2025) [[arxiv]]

 <p align="center">